SKILLS

 origin: agent # "agent" (proposed) or "user" (hand-written)

-tools: [read_file, terminal] # tools the skill is allowed to call
+tools: [read_file, terminal] # tools the skill expects to call —

 created_at: 2026-04-20